percona/pmm-doc/docs/quickstart.md

     - Database username and password with access to login to the RDS instance.
     - Access to the RDS instance via a TCP port.

-    To add an Amazon RDS database instance to PMM, do the following:
+    Here are the steps to add an Amazon RDS database instance for monitoring:

     1. In the PMM web interface, go to  **Configuration** →  **PMM Inventory** →  **Add Instance**.